• Skip to primary navigation

 To begin, I recommend dicing the ripe mangos, red onion, red bell pepper, and jalapeño pepper into small, uniform pieces.
 A sharp knife and a sturdy cutting board will come in handy for this task.

-If you are not familiar with mangos, I’ve laid out the steps that I use to cut them up.
+If you are not familiar with mangos, I’ve laid out the steps that I use to cut a mango.`

 The mango has a large pit that has to be cut around.
 The fruit has thick cheeks on both sides.
 Look at the mango and you can see a ridge which is the side of the pit.
 The cheeks are between the ridge.